matttbe/SIT/website/Solidare-IT-g6/README.md

 Installation
 ============

-As we use RoR as framework for the solidare-it website implementation, you must have Ruby 2.0 and Rails 4.0 installed on your computer.
+As we use Ruby on Rails as framework for the Solidare-IT website implementation, you must have Ruby (2.0) and Rails (4.0) installed on your computer.

 Ruby and dependences: Instruction for Ubuntu
 --------------------------------------------